Shop Heating Options

 Pellet or Wood Stove

-This is probably the most old school option.
+This is probably the most old school of our shop heating options.
 You simply drop a big old oven in the shop and start burning stuff.
 These things can really crank out the heat but you do have to keep stocked up on fuel and if you are concerned about kids or pets, this could be a big safety issue.
 Also, there could be insurance and code ramifications of installing something like this in a residential garage space.
 Thank you Kevin Culver for the use of your picture.

 Ductless Mini Split Heat Pump